 The top piece of my wall is some MDF baseboard trim turned upside down.
 Because it’s MDF, I had some concerns about the screws for the hooks holding if I hung heavy things from the hooks.
 And as a teacher who routinely carries a laptop, textbook, notebook, and stack of papers to grade to and from my workplace, I was going to hang heavy things from the hooks.

 Have you ever done a board and batten project?
 If not, are you considering it?
 If so, how did it go?
-I'd love to hear all about it!
+Do you have any tips for installing board and batten?
+I’d love to hear all about it!